SciProgCentre/kmath/kmath-noa/README.md

 # Module kmath-noa

-A general purpose differentiable computation library over [NOA](https://github.com/grinisrit/noa.git) together with relevant functionality from [LibTorch](https://pytorch.org/cppdocs).
+A general purpose differentiable programming library over [NOA](https://github.com/grinisrit/noa.git) together with relevant functionality from [LibTorch](https://pytorch.org/cppdocs).

-Our aim is to cover a wide set of applications from bayesian optimisation and deep learning to particle physics simulations.
+Our aim is to cover a wide set of applications from bayesian computation and deep learning to particle physics simulations.
 In fact, we support any differentiable program written on top of
 `AutoGrad` & `ATen`.